 What is a golf simulator?

-A golf simulator can be a rewarding, fun, entertaining and game-improving investment for just about anybody.
-Once the golf sim is fully functioning, it is easier to use than having to drive to the golf course, check in, find your golf cart and get to the first tee on time.
+Once the golf sim is fully functioning, it’s often easier to use than having to drive to the golf course, check in, find your golf cart and get to the first tee on time.

 • Enclosure: the structure surrounding the hitting area to contain all your shots and keep ambient light out.